google/xls/docs_src/ir_semantics.md

 maximal positive value if the dividend is non-negative or the maximal negative value if the dividend is negative.

-\*** For signed modulus, the sign of the result of modulus matches the sign of the left operand.
+\*** The sign of the result of modulus matches the sign of the left operand.
 If the right operand is zero the result is zero.

 ### Comparison operations